jjfrackowiak/WEC2024/README.md

 # WEC2024
-Repository for codes developed for the purpose of Warsaw Econometric Challange 2024 by Gradient Descendants team.
+Repository for meterials developed for the purpose of Warsaw Econometric Challange 2024 by Gradient Descendants team.